Total Temperature |

 GPS Attitude and Reference System |

-A JAVAD AT4 4-antenna GPS system records heading, pitch and roll at 20 Hz and velocites at 10 Hz.
-Antennas are permanently fitted to each wing and fore and aft of the fuselage. | |
+20 Hz and velocites at 10 Hz.
+Antennas are permanently fitted to each

-Inertial Attitude and Heading System |
+Inertial Attitude and Heading Systems |

-Cloud Probe |
+Cloud Droplet Probe |

 Closed Path Water Vapour and CO2 Sensor |

-A LICOR LI-7000 closed path infra-red gas analyser is installed facing forwards in the instrument rack.
-The input is taken in using a Rosemount inlet and readings are triggered at 50 Hz. | |
+forwards in the instrument rack.
+The input is taken in using a Rosemount

 Central Logging System |